ktoso/scala-types-of-types/_includes/all.md

 Here, during instanciation of the class, we mix in the `Stopped` trait right away.
 We've used this trick before in this blog post (series), but now it's finally time to explain it in detail.

-Turns out that the type of this newly created Service is not only `Service` but... `Service with Stopped`.
+Turns out that the type of this newly created ServiceHandle is not only `ServiceHandle` but...
+`ServiceHandle with Stopped`.
 It may seem underwhelming at first that "that's it", but let's move on to the `start` and `stop` commands to see why this us so nice interesting.

 ```scala
 def start(s: ServiceHandle with Stopped) = {